robhagemans/pcbasic/README.md

 #### MS-DOS style 8.3 file names ####
 PC-BASIC uses short file names in the MS-DOS 8.3 all-caps format.
 On Windows, PC-BASIC will work with the short file names provided by the operating system.
 On other operating systems, more than one file may match the specified 8.3 file name.
 PC-BASIC will first look for a file with the exact name as specified (e.g. `FileNameCreating.ExtraDifficulties`).
-If this does not exist, it will look for the file name truncated to all-caps 8.3 format (`FILENAME.EXT`); if that does not exist, it will look for variants that have the same 8.3 format - e.g. `filename.EXT`, `fIlEnAmEtHaTsQuItE.eXtRaOrDiNaRy` etcetera - in lexicographic order.
+If this does not exist, it will look for the file name truncated to all-caps 8.3 format (`FILENAME.EXT`); if that does not exist, it will look for 8.3 variants in mixed case - e.g. `filename.EXT`, `fIlEnAmE.eXt` etcetera - in lexicographic order.
-If the name contains no dot (e.g. `FileName`), it will first try `FileName`, then `FILENAME`, then all case variants, and finally `FILENAME.BAS` and its case variants.
+If the name contains no dot (e.g. `FileName`), it will first try `FileName`, then `FILENAME`, then all case variants.
+For .BAS programs, the lookup is a bit more restricted in order to be able to match GW-BASIC behaviour.
+No attempt is made to match the exact filename specified. `LOAD "filename"` will use an implied extension of `".BAS"` and will first match `FILENAME.BAS` and then its case variants.
+To load a file without an extension, you must end the name with a dot: `LOAD "PROGRAM."` will match a file called `"PROGRAM"`, and its case variants, on the file system.
+It is not possible to `LOAD` a program with a filename longer than 8.3 or ending in a dot, except with `--load=` on the command line.

 #### Newline conventions ####